TheAcharya/MarkerData-Website/docs/faq.md

 ![Marker Collision](assets/fcp_marker_collision_01.png)

-**Marker Data** will fashion unique Marker IDs through an automated process of appending a numerical suffix to both the Marker ID and the Image Filename.
+**Marker Data** will create unique Marker IDs through an automated process of appending a numerical suffix to both the Marker ID and the Image Filename.

 ![Unique Marker ID](assets/fcp_marker_collision_02.png)